St. Elizabeth Hospital (Hannibal, Missouri)

+Defunct hospital in Missouri, U.S.

 St. Elizabeth Hospital is a historic hospital complex located at Hannibal, Marion County, Missouri.
 The complex was built in six stages between 1915 and 1973.
 The original section was built in 1915, and is a three-story with raised basement, Second Renaissance Revival style rectangular red brick building.
 It features a Palladian style window, large round arched openings on the 1 1/2-story brick portico, and limestone highlights.
 A sun porch wing was added in 1922 and a chapel wing in 1940.

 It was added to the National Register of Historic Places in 2012.